Colin Daniel: Macclesfield Town

 Daniel joined Keith Alexander's Macclesfield Town on loan on 24 March for the remainder of the 2008–09 season.
-He played eight League Two games, and after being released by Crewe in May 2009 he signed a one-year contract with Macclesfield.
+He played eight League Two games, and after being released by Crewe in May 2009, he signed a one-year contract with Macclesfield.

 He made 41 appearances in the 2009–10 campaign and signed a new two-year deal with the club in April 2010.
 He scored ten goals in 49 games in the 2010–11 season.

 Daniel underwent hernia surgery in August 2011, after manager Gary Simpson admitted that "we feel best to sort out now rather than risk it getting much worse".
 Despite injury problems restricting him to just five appearances at the start of the 2011–12 season, he signed a new one-year contract extension in October to keep him at the club until summer 2013.
 On 7 January, he scored in a 2–2 draw with Premier League side Bolton Wanderers in the FA Cup at Moss Rose.

 Mansfield Town

 Daniel was signed by Conference Premier side Mansfield Town for an undisclosed fee in August 2012.
 He ended the 2012–13 campaign with five goals in 43 appearances as Paul Cox's "Stags" won promotion into the Football League as champions of the Conference.

 He scored three goals in 32 matches in the 2013–14 season, the first of which was a "powerful free-kick" against Morecambe that won him a place on the EFL team of the week.
 The third of these goals was the only goal of the game against Bristol Rovers to relegate Rovers out of the Football League on 3 May.
 This goal ensured him of a warm welcome at Bristol City, despite him never playing for the club.
-Nottingham Post reporter Sarah Clapson described Daniel, who played at left wing-back in a 3–5–2 formation, as "a bit inconsistent" during the campaign despite showing good potential.
+Nottingham Post reporter Sarah Clapson described Daniel, who played at left-wing-back in a 3–5–2 formation, as "a bit inconsistent" during the campaign despite showing good potential.
+He left the club after being offered a new contract on less money.